 - This is Florida – lots of lightning, and it does bad things to electronics.
 There are 3 connections to your radio: antenna, power, and ground.
 Keep them disconnected when not in use.
 Oh, yeah: EMP also does bad things, and staying disconnected is important to protect against that.

 - Ham radio is NOT like CB radio.
 In fact, hams take great pride in being Not like CBers.

 - Hams, with very rare exceptions, are scrupulous about obeying the rules governing ham radio, including giving your call sign as specified in the FCC rules.

-- Never use 10-Codes.
+- Never use 10-Codes on the ham bands.
 Hearing “10-4” is enough to make many hams cringe.
-Hams have the Q-Codes that were developed to make Morse code for efficient, and they are occasionally used.
+Hams have the Q-Codes that were developed to make Morse code more efficient, and they are occasionally used.
 Common ones are QSO = a radio conversation, QTH = location, QSL = OK or acknowledgement.
 Instead of “10-4”, an appropriate response would be “Roger” or “Copy that”.

 - To sum it up: Listen to “chatter” CB for a few minutes, and then don’t do that.